Coventry Road Club Rules

 4.1 Rules governing cyclo-cross races shall be those recommended by British Cycling.

 4.2.1 The following championships shall be contested in single events each

 year as determined by the Committee (trophy and cup details are shown for information and do not form part of the club rules):

-4.2.2 Members wishing to participate in Club cyclo-cross championships must submit claims to the Racing Secretary.
-Claim must be accompanied by written proof of of those performances.
+4.2.2 Members wishing to participate in Club cyclo-cross championships must be riding in the name of the club and submit claims to the Racing Secretary stating the finishing position in the mominated event.
 The closing date for receipt of claims is 21st October.

 4.2.3 If the nominated event is cancelled, the committee may nominate a new event or decide the championship winner by evaluation of the performance throughout the season.

 5.1 Rules governing track races shall be those recommended by British Cycling.